 The Company is presently in the final stages of negotiations with a handful of private company investments that it anticipates entering into within the next 30 to 60 days, subject to applicable closing conditions.
 These equity investments may be made through the secondary market and involve making deposits in escrow accounts until certain conditions are met.
 Moreover, each underlying issuer has the right to terminate the deal before such conditions are satisfied.
-Pursuant to the terms of our agreements with each of these prospective issuers, at such time that these conditions are satisfied, the escrow accounts will close, and our equity investments will be effectuated.
-Subsequent to September 30, 2011, the Company made \$4.1 million in such escrow deposits of which \$0.2 million are currently outstanding and subject to applicable closing conditions.
+Pursuant to the terms of our agreements with each of these prospective issuers, at such time that these conditions are satisfied our equity investments will be effectuated.